 Upon consideration of the crime, personal character, criminal history and individual circumstances, the Court may determine that less significant penalties such as Community Service Orders (CSOs), Intensive Corrections Order (ICOs), good behaviour bonds or fines may be appropriate in this instance.

-For more accurate advice in relation to the penalties that relate to your specific case should you be facing sexual assault charges, contact our expert criminal defence lawyers for a FREE first consultation.
+For more accurate advice in relation to the penalties that relate to your specific case should you be facing sexual assault charges, contact our expert criminal defence lawyers for a first consultation.

 To be found guilty sexual assault charges as per section 61I of the Crimes Act 1900, the prosecution must prove the following beyond a reasonable doubt.

 - That you engaged in sexual intercourse with another individual;

 - That the person did not consent; and

 - You knew that person did not consent.

 If you tend to agree with the sexual assault charges made against you, you have the ability to plead guilty.
 In this circumstance, you will proceed to sentencing where you could be facing up to 12 years in gaol.

 While majority of sexual assault cases result in a full time custodial sentence as seen by Crimes Statistics Australia, NSW Courts have the ability to enforce alternative penalties in appropriate situations.
 Typically, a guilty plea results in an alternative penalty or lesser sentence as it demonstrates remorse for your actions.
 Whether the court decides to reduce the gaol term, or impose penalties such as community service or fines, these outcomes are generally much more favourable as opposed to being found guilty otherwise.

 Our Sydney based sexual assault lawyers may also be able to negotiate a deal with the prosecution team, given you enter a guilty plea.
 We work closely with all the clients we represent and provide honest advice if it is in your best interest to plead guilty or not guilty.